-Guillaume Fieni has defended his thesis today (15 dec.
-2022).
-Congratulation doctor! 🎉 Thesis title Towards Modeling the Power Usage Efficiency of Software-Defined Computing Infrastructures Summary Energy is one of the biggest expenses for a data center, most of which is attributed to the cooling system, as well as the many underlying parts, such as network equipment and the large number of machines used.
+Guillaume Fieni has defended his thesis today (15th december 2022).
+Congratulations doctor! 🎉 Thesis title Towards Modeling the Power Usage Efficiency of Software-Defined Computing Infrastructures Summary Energy is one of the biggest expenses for a data center, most of which is attributed to the cooling system, as well as the many underlying parts, such as network equipment and the large number of machines used.
 These infrastructures are very energy-intensive, and their number is constantly increasing around the world, especially due to the growing popularity of the Cloud Computing.Read the article

 Thesis defense - Mohammed Chakib Belgaid

-Mohammed Chakib Belgaid has defended his thesis today (14 dec.
-2022).
-Congratulation doctor! 🎉 Thesis title Green Coding : an Empirical Approach to Harness the Energy Consumption of Software Services Summary The ICT sector is claimed to account for 2% of global emissions.
+Mohammed Chakib Belgaid has defended his thesis today (14th december 2022, funded by Davidson consulting).
+Congratulations doctor! 🎉 Thesis title Green Coding : an Empirical Approach to Harness the Energy Consumption of Software Services Summary The ICT sector is claimed to account for 2% of global emissions.
 Even though this might seem like a small number, the success of ICT technologies will always lead to more greenhouse gas emissions.
 In 2019, the number of data centers worldwide was 1.Read the article

-For the last two days our consortium had the pleasure to meet in Rennes, in Davidson’s office.
-We discussed current and future scientific and technical activities.Read the article
+For the last two days, our consortium had the pleasure to meet in Rennes, in Davidson’s office.
+During these two days, Distiller partners had the opportunity to share current progress and upcoming scientific and technical activities.Read the article

 Press - "Des usages et services numériques durables grâce à l’écoconception"